Karalumpas/rala2/README.md

 and updates the price and category on the chosen shop using the WooCommerce REST API.

+## Loading products from WooCommerce

+Selecting a shop now triggers a request to `/api/products/{shopId}` which fetches all products from the configured WooCommerce store.
+For each product the server also requests its variations so the response contains two arrays:
+`products` and `variations`.
+The client maps these and shows variation images in the product table.

 ## Shop management persistence

 The list of shops is stored in the browser's `localStorage`.
 When the page